Peak water: United States

 The United States has about 5% of the world's population, yet it uses almost as much water as India (~1/5 of world) or China (1/5 of world) because substantial amounts of water are used to grow food exported to the rest of the world.
 The United States agricultural sector consumes more water than the industrial sector, though substantial quantities of water are withdrawn (but not consumed) for power plant cooling systems.
 40 out of 50 state water managers expect some degree of water stress in their state in the next 10 years.

 The Ogallala Aquifer in the southern high plains (Texas and New Mexico) is being mined at a rate that far exceeds replenishment—a classic example of peak non-renewable water.
 Portions of the aquifer will not naturally recharge due to layers of clay between the surface and the water-bearing formation, and because rainfall rates simply do not match rates of extraction for irrigation.
 The term fossil water is sometimes used to describe water in aquifers that was stored over centuries to millennia.
 Use of this water is not sustainable when the recharge rate is slower than the rate of groundwater extraction.

 In California, large amounts of groundwater are also being withdrawn from Central Valley groundwater aquifers.
 California's Central Valley is home to one-sixth of all irrigated land in the United States, and the state leads the nation in agricultural production and exports.
 The inability to sustain groundwater withdrawals over time may lead to adverse impacts on the region's agricultural productivity.

 The Central Arizona Project (CAP) is a 336 mi long canal that diverts 489 e9USgal a year from the Colorado River to irrigate more than 300000 acre of farmland.
 The CAP project also provides drinking water for Phoenix and Tucson.
-It has been estimated that Lake Mead, which dams the Colorado, has a 50-50 chance of running dry by 2021.
+In 2008 it was estimated that Lake Mead, which dams the Colorado, had a 50-50 chance of running dry by 2021.

 The Ipswich River near Boston now runs dry in some years due to heavy pumping of groundwater for irrigation.
 Maryland, Virginia and the District of Columbia have been fighting over the Potomac River.
 In drought years like 1999 or 2003, and on hot summer days the region consumes up to 85 percent of the river's flow.